Winemaking: Process

-The grapes
+Grapes

 The quality of the grapes determines the quality of the wine more than any other factor.
 Grape quality is affected by variety as well as weather during the growing season, soil minerals and acidity, time of harvest, and pruning method.
 The combination of these effects is often referred to as the grape's terroir.
 Given the sensitivity of grapes to weather patterns, winemaking is affected by climate change.

 Grapes are usually harvested from the vineyard from early September until early November in the northern hemisphere, and mid February until early March in the southern hemisphere.
-In some cool areas in the southern hemisphere, for example Tasmania, harvesting extends into May.
+In some cool areas in the southern hemisphere (such as in Tasmania), harvesting extends into May.

 The most common species of wine grape is Vitis vinifera, which includes nearly all varieties of European origin.